 Isosteres are substances with similar molecular and electronic characteristics.
 They may not be structurally related, but they often have similar physical properties.
-They are chemical substances, atoms or substituents that possess nearly equal or similar molecular shape and volume, approximately the same distribution of electrons and which exhibit similar chemical properties.
+They are chemical substances, atoms or substituents that possess nearly equal or similar molecular shape and volume, approximately the same distribution of electrons and exhibit similar chemical properties.
 Benzene and pyridine are classical examples of isosteres.

-Does it mean all F isosteric substitutions are safe?
+Are all F isosteric substitutions safe?

 Does it depend on the position?

-Silicon as an isostere for Carbon:
+Silicon as an isostere for Carbon

-Silicon substitution in acetylcholine analogs:
+Silicon substitution in acetylcholine analogs

 Acetylcholine is a neurotransmitter.
 A muscarinic receptor agonist is an agent that enhances the activity of muscarinic acetylcholine receptor.

-Silane analogue of Polyethylene, Air stable:
+Silane analogue of Polyethylene, Air stable